Hvarthini/fwd-ex1/README.md

 # EX01 Developing a Simple Webserver
-## Date:
+## Date:14-03-2025

 ## AIM:
-To develop a simple webserver to serve html pages and display the list of protocols in TCP/IP Protocol Suite.
+To develop a simple webserver to create a lyrics searching webpage

 ## DESIGN STEPS:
 ### Step 1: